namercha/blog-post-site/README.md

-## Blog post website
+## Demonstrating jinja
-This project is a blog post website demonstrating Flask and templating with Jinja.
+This small program is to demonstrate the usage of Flask and the jinja templating language.